 - 1. Approval of the subject request would be consistent with the specific purpose and intent of KCC 20.36.010. - 2.
-Approval of the subject request would be consistent with policy E-101 of the King County Comprehensive Plan. - 3.
-Of the points recommended, the subject request meets the mandatory criteria of KCC 20.36.100 as indicated:
+Approval of the subject request would be consistent with policy E-101 of the King County Comprehensive Plan.

+3. Of the points recommended, the subject request meets the mandatory criteria of KCC 20.36.100 as indicated:

 Open space resources

-Aquifer protection area 5

 Buffer to public or current use classified land 3

 Forest stewardship land 0

-Significant wildlife or salmonid habitat 5
+Significant wildlife and salmonid habitat 5

-Watershed protection area
+Watershed protection area 5

--

 Bonus category

 Resource restoration

-TOTAL 18 points
+TOTAL 13 points

-NOTE: If credit is awarded for this category, the point total would increase to 23 and the reduction in land assessed value for the portion enrolled would increase to 80%.
+NOTE: \If credit is awarded for this category, the point total would increase to 18 and the reduction in land assessed value for the portion enrolled would increase to 70%.
+Additionally, 0.20 acres would be eligible to enroll in PBRS thereby increasing the acreage from 3.37 acres to 3.57 acres.